hamidthri/ParkingFreeSpacesPrediction/README.md

-# Deep Learning Training Process with Real-Time Visualization
+# Deep Learning Training Process
 This Python code demonstrates a complete deep learning training process using PyTorch for predicting car park occupancy.
 The process involves data preprocessing, model creation, training loop execution, and real-time visualization of the training loss and model predictions.

 ## Data Preprocessing: